mozilla/ee-consultant-guidelines/docs/hosting.rst

 Hosting
 ===============

-There are 2 scenarios for hosting a project developed by a third party.
+There are 2 common scenarios for hosting a project developed by consultants.

 1. Consultant Hosted
 2. Mozilla Hosted